howerj/lfsr-vhdl/readme.md

 	| INDIRECT | INSTRUCTION   | VALUE   / ADDRESS |
 	+----------+---------------+-------------------+

-The `INDIRECT` flag determined whether bits 0 to 11 are treated as a value (not set) or an address (`INDIRECT` is set).
+The `INDIRECT` flag determines whether bits 0 to 11 are treated as a value (not set) or an address (`INDIRECT` is set).

 The `INSTRUCTION` field is 3-bits in size, the instructions are: